 R EGULATION 2017 ACADEMIC YEAR: 2019-2020 1.
 The thermal resistance of the insulating material is directly proportional to its thickness.
 2. The provision of an air gap is an important insulating agent.
-3. Heat is transferred from one region to another because of the temperature difference betwee them.
-4. The heat is transferred by conduction, convection and radiation. ➤ Thermal insulation in walls (2M) 1.
+3. Heat is transferred from one region to another because of the temperature difference between them.
+4. The heat is transferred by conduction, convection and radiation.
+Thermal insulation in walls (2M) 1.
 The walls should be constructed by light weight materials.
 2. The hallow wall or cavity wall construction may be adopted.
 3. The low thermal conductivity material may be used as bridging material.
 4. The inner surface of the walls should be made of wooden plaster and card board.
-4. The liner surface of the wans should be made of wooden plaster and eard board.
-Thermal insulation in doors and windows (2M) I. Double glazed window should be placed in the window for better air spacing instead of single glazed window.
-2. The ventilators should be designed inside and outside of the room.
-3. The artificial cooling system like for AC air coolers at should be used for 3.
-The artificial cooling system like fan, AC, air coolers et, should be used for supplying fresh air inside the rooms. ➢ Thermal insulation in floors and ceilings (4M) Vermiculite mixed flooring walls-proper insulating material-constructed greater height.
+1. The line surface of the wans should be finde of wooden plaster and card board.
+Thermal insulation in doors and windows (2M) Internal insulation in doors and windows 1.
+Double glazed window should be placed in the window for better air spacing instead of single glazed window. supplying fresh air inside the rooms. ➤ Thermal insulation in floors and ceilings (4M) Vermiculite mixed flooring walls-proper insulating material-constructed greater height.
 UNIT IV QUANTUM PHYSICS Black body radiation - Planck's theory (derivation) - Compton effect: theory and experimental verification - wave particle duality - electron diffraction - concept of wave function and its physical significance - Schrödinger's wave equation - time independent and time dependent equations - particle in a one-dimensional rigid box - tunneling (qualitative) - scanning tunneling microscope.
 Q.No.
 Questions Define black body and its radiation.
 Give examples.
 BTL1 1 A perfect black body is the one which absorbs and also emits the radiations falls on it.
 The radiation 1. emitted by a black body is called as black body radiation.
 There is no perfect black body in nature.
 Eg. Stars, (Sun), Lamp black coated copper spherical shell.
 State Planck's quantum theory (or) State Planck's hypothesis (or) What are the postulates of Planck's quantum theory? (or) What are the assumptions of quantum theory of black body radiation? (or) Give the special features of Quantum theory.
 BTL1 The black body is not only filled with the radiations but also with a large number of atomic oscillators or plank oscillators.
 2 The frequency of radiation emitted by an oscillator is the same as the frequency of its 2 vibration.
-The oscillator cannot absorb or emit energy in a continuous manner. ▶ It can absorb energy in the multiples of small unit called quantum or photon.
+The oscillator cannot absorb or emit energy in a continuous manner.
+It can absorb energy in the multiples of small unit called superturn on abstra It can absorb energy in the multiples of small unit called quantum or photon.
 The energy of a photon is given by $E = h v$ or $E_n = nhv$ where 'n' is called as quantum number (n=0,1,2,3,4)